 Our aim is to promote jazz on the Isle of Wight.
 Members of the committee will not receive any financial reward.
 Inspected accounts will be made available on request.

 The committee will cover the cost of the main venues and headline acts.
 This will be funded by sponsorship, ticket sales and other fund-raising activities.

-Any subsequent profits will go towards funding future events and a donation to charity (IW Mountbatten Hospice).
+Any subsequent profits will go towards funding future events.

 We will encourage other performances during the period.
 However, we will not act as agents.
 It will be the responsibility of the performers and venues to negotiate between themselves.